Math Department Policies

 Students with disabilities needing accommodations such as: accommodated testing, interpreting, note-taking, taped textbooks, assistive technology, equipment accessibility arrangements, etc., should contact the Disability Resource Center (Redwood Campus College Center, Room 244 or South City Campus, Room W138) in person or by telephone: 957-4659 (voice), 957-4646 (TTY), or 957-4947 (FAX) early in the session.

 Class attendance is expected.
 Regular attendance is essential to achieve satisfactory results.
 It is the student's responsibility to be aware of all material covered, tests dates, and assignment due dates.
 Your instructor will outline specific attendance policies.

 iPods, Cellular Phones, and Pagers

-Pages, cellular phones, and iPods should be turned off when entering a classroom.
+Pages, cellular phones, and iPods should be turned to silent when entering a classroom.
+Any use of these devices are not permitted in the classroom and students are asked to leave the classroom to place or receive calls.
 In an emergency, a cellular phone, or pager may be turned to silent ring mode.
 In such a case, any exit from a classroom to respond to a call should be made with a minimum of disturbance.

 To minimize the possibility of computer or human error all graded homework, bonus quizzes, and exams should be kept in a folder until you have received your final grade for the course.

 Each student is responsible for his/her own behavior.
-Any student who shows a pattern of disrespect for others, or who at any time displays egregious disrespect for others, will be subject to penalties as per the student code of conduct.
+Any student who shows a pattern of disrespect for others, or who at any time displays egregious disrespect for others, will be subject to penalties as per the Student Code of Conduct (PDF).

 Student Grievances and Due Process